If there’s one thing I’ve learned from my online experience over the past few years, it’s this:

 For those who thrive on activity, it may not be as much of a problem.
 However, for those of us who need space to breathe, to create, and to just “be”, it can sometimes be overwhelming.
-And before you realize it has happened, you find yourself simply trying to stay ahead of the next demand.
+And before we realize it has happened, we find ourselves simply trying to stay ahead of the next demand.

 I’ll be honest.
 This describes where I’ve been lots of times over the past year.
 Technology isn’t directly to blame.
 It just made it easier to pack more into the schedule than was reasonable.
 And those “breathing” moments became harder to find.

 Can you relate?

 The Good News

 Those breathing spaces aren’t luxuries.
 They’re a necessary part of life for those of us who aren’t wired for fast-paced recharging.

 If your calendar is currently full, you may not be able to just wipe it all clean, but there’s still a way to fit a bit of creativity in.

 I’ve found a solution in a very simple place – Pocket Time.

 We all have Pocket Time.
 It may just take a little practice to recognize it.